Seize the Advantages

 - Save money.
 You may spend less on HDHP premiums than traditional insurance, immediately putting money in your pocket.
 Use the money to buy new equipment, grow your business, improve your employee benefits or whatever you want.

 - Avoid taxes.
 Your contributions to your employees’ HSAs are tax deductible and may nudge you into a lower tax bracket, so you could save money on your whole tax bill, not just health care costs.
-Contributions by the employer are also not taxable to the employee (excluded from gross income) and are are exempt from federal income tax withholding, social security tax, Medicare tax, and FUTA tax.
+Contributions by the employer are also not taxable to the employee (excluded from gross income) and are exempt from federal income tax withholding, social security tax, Medicare tax, and FUTA tax.

 - Keep control.
 You decide how much to put into each employee’s HSA and when you make contributions.